 When ideally located along major pedestrian pathways, the role of the union as a service provider is strengthened and reinforced.
 Strategic placement of retail operations and dining options will encourage healthy use of these important sources of revenue, helping the union earn its way.
 Plazas, patios, and decks can also be key elements in establishing a link between the union and the campus, offering options for dining, programming, and just being seen.
-At the University of Arizona Student Union Memorial Center, food service opwww.appa.org tions abound and are afforded the option of interior or exterior dining seating.

-As the student union is built, remodeled, or renovated, its architectural design can symbolically represent the character and image of the campus.
+At the University of Arizona Student Union Memorial Center, food service opAs the student union is built, remodeled, or renovated, its architectural design can symbolically represent the character and image of the campus.